 Awed means to feel overwhelming reverence, to feel dumbstruck, to be astounded or overcome with wonder.
 Awed is an adjective or the past tense of the verb awe; related words are awes, awing.
 The word awed is derived from the Old English word egan, which means terror or fear.

 Odd means unusual, strange, different from, unexpected.
-An odd number is one with 1, 3, 5, 7, or 9 as a last digit.
+An odd number is one with 1, 3, 5, 7, or 9 as the last digit.
 Odd is an adjective; the comparative form is odder, the superlative form is oddest, the adverb form is oddly.
 The word odd is derived from the old Norse word oddi, which means the third or additional number.

 So despite the circumstances that surround us, take a moment to be “awed” and transcend the common disposition of the day.
 (Caspar Star Tribune)